-Air springs; air bellows
+Air springs and air bellows manufacturer

 Oria manufactures air springs and air bellows interchangeable with international brands.
 We distinguish two series: F Series interchangeable with Firestone pneumatic actuators, and D series, interchangeable with Springrade or Pneuride rubber air bellows.

 ORIA air springs and air bellows have 2 different functionalities:

 - Substitution of pneumatic or hydraulic cylinders, working as an air spring.
 The air pressure inside the rubber air bellow creates an axial force that produces an elevation stroke, pushes, tensions and swivel and fast fixation movements, making the air springs (pneumatic actuators) the best substitutes for traditional cylinders.